syncfusion-content/javascript-docs/js/Diagram/Label.md

 ---
 layout: post
-title: Label in Javascript Diagram Control | Syncfusion
+title: Label in JavaScript Diagram Control | Syncfusion
 description: Learn here all about label support in Syncfusion JavaScript Diagram control, its elements, and more.
 platform: js
 control: Diagram